 Logging functionality is provided by the following feature in the WSO2 feature repository:

-If the above feature is not bundled in your product by default, you can install it using the instructions given in the Feature Management section.
+If the above feature is not bundled in your product by default, you can install it using the instructions given in section Feature Management.